-Proprietary Software Off-the-Shelf Software Advantages Disadvantages Advantages Disadvantages You can get exactly what you need in terms of features, reports, and so on.
+Proprietary Software Advantages and Disadvantages

+Advantages Disadvantages You can get exactly what you need in terms of features, reports, and so on.
 It can take a long time and significant resources to develop required features.
-The initial cost is lower because the software firm can spread the development costs over many customers.
-An organization might have to pay for features that are not required and never used.
 Being involved in the development offers control over the results.
-In-house system devel- opment staff may become hard pressed to provide the required level of ongoing support and maintenance because of pressure to move on to other new projects.
-The software is likely to meet the basic business needs-you can analyze existing features and the perf- ormance of the package before purchasing.
-The software might lack important features, thus requiring future modifi- cation or customization.
-This can be very expen- sive because users must adopt future releases of the software as well.
+In-house system development staff may be hard pressed to provide the required level of ongoing support and maintenance because of pressure to move on to other new projects.
 You can modify features that you might need to counteract an initiative by competitors or to meet new supplier or customer demands.
-A merger with or acqui- sition of another firm also requires software changes to meet new business needs.
-The features and performance of software that has yet to be developed present more potential risk.
-The package is likely to be of high quality because many customer firms have tested the software and helped identify its bugs.
-The software might not match current work processes and data standards.
+The features and performance of software that has yet to be developed presents more potential risk.